 For a few cents a day, you can invest in some economical lighting for your outside area.
 The newer light bulbs last forever and can brighten up a porch or yard, deterring not only the prowlers but the four legged critters as well.
 You can put the lights on dawn to dusk timers making the lighting a set it and forget it operation.
 Personally, a well-lit home is more important than a new outfit or some other trinket.
 And that – in a nutshell – says a lot.

-Lighting in my backyard – powered by my HF solar kit
+Lighting in my backyard – powered by my Harbor Freight solar kit

 6. Putting up signs indicating your home has a silent alarm, whether true or not.